Etosha, Kunene River and Kaokoland

 24th March - 6th April 2018

-Our safaris start at the Auas game farm near Windhoek before heading off onto one of our three routes, each adventure explores a different part of the west and north of Namibia.
+All of the Impala safaris start at the Auas game farm near Windhoek before heading out into the wilds of Namibia.

 The diversity of landscapes is awe-inspiring from sand rivers, Mountain passes (one called divorce pass!!) and tracks through Mopani bush to the unexpected lushness of the banks of the Kuene River at Epupa falls.

 The climate is dry, typical of a semi-desert country where droughts are a regular occurrence.
 Days are warm to hot whilst at night at around two am it can become quite cool.
 Fog can be expected along the coast as the warm air from the desert meets the cold Benguela current.